-Using a pasta maker and the right ingredients, your homemade, gluten-free lasagna will be super-delicious and fresh.
+Using thoughtfully prepared homemade pasta and the right ingredients, your gluten-free lasagna will be super-delicious and fresh.
 Use your gluten-free lasagna sheets to layer a hearty, filling lasagna, and you'll be able to enjoy one of the best Italian-inspired comfort foods out there.

 2 1/4 cups of gluten-free, all-purpose flour

 4 large eggs

 3/4 tsp of salt

 1 14-oz can of tomatoes

 1 tbsp of balsamic vinegar

 8 oz of veggie burgers, chopped up*